Gukurahundi: Entumbane uprisings

 In November 1980 Enos Nkala made remarks at a rally in Bulawayo, in which he warned ZAPU that ZANU would deliver a few blows against them.
 This preceded the first outbreak of fighting in Entumbane Bulawayo, during which ZIPRA and the Zimbabwe National Army fought a pitched battle for two days.

 In February 1981 there was a second uprising, which spread to Glenville and also to Connemara in the Midlands.
 ZIPRA troops in other parts of Matabeleland headed for Bulawayo to join the battle, and the Zimbabwean National army units had to come in to stop the fighting.
 The government asked Justice Enoch Dumbutshena, the former Chief Justice of Zimbabwe, to hold an inquiry into the uprising – ZIPRA was found to be preparing for war.
 Many ZIPRA cadres defected after Entumbane, fearing retribution.

 1982

-This situation became worse after the government claimed to have found of arms caches in February 1982.
+This situation became worse after the government claimed to have found arms caches in February 1982.
 ZANU now openly accused ZAPU of plotting another war and ZAPU leaders were arrested or removed from cabinet.
 However, the treason trial in 1982 involving Dumiso Dabengwa, Lookout Masuku, and four others failed to prove a case against them.
 All were released although Dabengwa and Masuku were re-detained without trial for four years.
 As a result, ex-ZIPRA cadres deserted the army after this.
 They did this out of necessity to stay alive.
 With their leaders all locked up or in exile, they felt there was nobody to protect them within the army.
 "We were threatened, that was why I decided to desert," said one dissident.

 The army integration scheme saw former ZIPRA recruits being harassed and accused of sympathising with their deserted colleagues.
 They were no longer trusted and were being constantly harassed.
 However, Joshua Nkomo publicly disowned the deserted soldiers and thus discouraged any others from leaving the army.